-- I led the young people through the PowerPoint on the Month of the Holy Rosary that I’ve provided free here on my blog and I thought it went very well!
-I had the young people fill-in the blanks on this Mysteries of the Rosary Note-Taking Sheet and, while that was effective, again, it slowed things down.
+- I led the young people through the PowerPoint on the Month of the Holy Rosary, and I thought it went very well!
+I had the young people fill-in the blanks on a Mysteries of the Rosary Note-Taking Sheet and, while that was effective, again, it slowed things down.
 So, we only got through half of the PowerPoint.
 The good things was, we spent a good chunk of time focusing on the Mysteries of the Rosary which is time well spent.

 - We had barely enough time to give them their Homework Notification sheets and to explain their assignment for next week (complete a Bible Blackline Master and to pray the Rosary for someone in need)

 Next, week, we’ll begin by completing the Rosary PowerPoint and then we will pray the Rosary together before distributing their Bibles and introducing them to my “Bible Bookmarks” from my book, The Bible Blueprint, which we’ll use to walk through the 8 sections of the Bible: